Kerry says he stands by presentation of Iran nuclear deal

 There were also differing U.S. and Iranian interpretations of a previous interim agreement with Iran, but Iran upheld that agreement, Kerry said.

-Iran and major world powers - the United States, Britain, France, Germany, Russia and China - reached a framework nuclear agreement on April 2 that would curb Iran's nuclear program and prevent it from being able to develop a bomb, in exchange for the West lifting economic sanctions.
-Iran has long maintained its nuclear program is for peaceful purposes.
+Iran and major world powers - the United States, Britain, France, Germany, Russia and China - reached a framework nuclear agreement on April 2 that would curb Iran's nuclear programme and prevent it from being able to develop a bomb, in exchange for the West lifting economic sanctions.
+Iran has long maintained its nuclear programme is for peaceful purposes.

 Kerry noted that President Barack Obama on Saturday delivered a public rebuke to Republican Senator John McCain for having called Kerry "delusional" in an interview in which McCain questioned whether Kerry was being forthcoming about the deal.